Shicheng-Guo/BIS180L_web/_posts/2019-04-11-0-bash_for_loops.md

 _hint_ click [here](http://fishshell.com/docs/current/index.html#syntax) and scroll down to "Quotes" and then "Escaping Characters"

-You can also the for loop to create new files, i.e.
+You can also use the for loop to create new files, i.e.

     set newFiles one two three four
     echo $newFiles